mike-haynes2/mike-haynes2.github.io/_pages/presentations.md

 ## <span style="color:gold">Poster Presentations</span>

+<b>Global Morphology and Detectability of ENA Emissions from the Magnetosphere-Atmosphere Interactions at Callisto and Europa</b>.
+American Geophysical Union Fall Meeting, Washington D.C., USA, 12/2024.

+<b>Observability of Energetic Neutral Atom Emissions at Europa and Callisto: Predictions for the JUICE Mission</b>.
+American Geophysical Union Fall Meeting, Washington D.C., USA, 12/2024.

 <b>Magnetic Signatures of the Interaction Between Europa and Jupiter's Magnetosphere During the Juno Flyby</b>.
 EuroPlanet Science Congress, Berlin, Germany, 09/2024.

 <b>Global Morphology of ENA Emissions from the Atmosphere-Magnetosphere Interactions at Europa and Callisto</b>.
 EuroPlanet Science Congress, Berlin, Germany, 09/2024.